Go Back Email Link

 Notes

-• Freshly cracked black pepper works beautifully in garlic butter rice.
-Add a few grinds when fluffing the rice for extra flavour.
+Add a few grinds when fluffing the rice for extra flavour and colour.

-• A small squeeze of lemon juice at the end adds a little brightness if you like contrast with the butter and garlic.
+A small squeeze of lemon juice at the end adds a little brightness.